For our Sinclair DNA friends who hail from Islay -

 Other ways Sinclair DNA can help out beginners

 On our website, www.StClairResearch.com, you'll notice the links to the left.
 There, if you click the link "New Visitors Click Here," you'll see a series of 6 pages you can visit.
-I highly recommend two of these -
+I highly recommend two of these -About DNA Testing - This page has 2 videos on it from Family Tree DNA, our testing lab.
+It also covers the basics of what will happen with your results.

 Privacy Concerns Answered - Early in our DNA study, several people expressed concerns about giving something so private as their very DNA to a testing company.
 After a lot of research on the question, I answered all this openly and honestly.